Santa Rosa de Lima Cartel: Organization and criminal activities

 Between 2017 and 2020, the cartel was commanded by José Antonio Yépez Ortiz, who had a nearby circle made up of 14 people including their families.
 Its financial operators are presumed to be the uncles of "El Marro", with Santiago "G" aka "Bachicha" the main operator.
 The authorities also identify Juan Manuel "A", Artemio "E" aka "El Temo", Eusebio "G" aka "El Titis", José Alejandro "J" among others.

 The Santa Rosa de Lima cartel stormed the state with greater force during the year of 2017, which can be noticed by a video published through social networks, where the Marro, surrounded by more than a hundred armed people, with tactical team, only allowed to the armed forces, challenged the CJNG and the other criminal organizations that operate in Guanajuato.
 After this announcement, a great deal of insecurity has been reported in the area, which even President Andrés Manuel López Obrador confirmed that since his government started (on 1 December 2018) the state of Guanajuato has been reported as one of the most violent entities, confirmed by Criminal Traffic Light.
 The report states that more than 28,816 homicides were committed during 2018, which meant an increase of 15% compared to 2017 being the worst rate of the last 20 years, since the federal actions against criminal organizations began of the country in 2000.

 On 9 March 2019, there was a mass shooting at La Playa Men's Club, a nightclub in Salamanca, Guanajuato, Mexico.
 15 people were killed and between 7-9 were injured.
 The authorities only reported fourteen deaths hiding the real figure.
 The attack was due to reports about the sea in the interior of the place and for not paying a floor charge.
 Witnesses described the attackers as a group of armed men who arrived in three CJNG vans.
 Previously the owner of the place had received patent threats from the CJNG for the collection of floor.

+The Santa Rosa de Lima Cartel is a major force behind the sale of meth in the state of Guanajuato.
+The Santa Rosa de Lima Cartel are infamous for selling meth that has a blue color, which they source from criminal groups in the state of Michoacán.
+According to local experts, there is little, if any, meth production in the state of Guanajuato.

 On 29 October, Marco Antonio Flores Martínez, aka El Ñecas, was arrested, who planned to place a bomb on a plane, as well as detonate a Pemex pipeline in response to the operations that the government of Andrés Manuel López Obrador launched. at the beginning of his government in December 2018 against the cartel.

 The Santa Rosa de Lima Cartel was accused of a bomb attempt at the Pemex refinery in Salamanca, Guanajuato on 25 June 2020, after several of the cartel's leaders were arrested five days earlier.